jnwatson/py-lmdb/docs/index.rst

     To use the sub-database feature you must call :py:func:`lmdb.connect` or :py:class:`lmdb.Environment` with a `max_dbs=` parameter set to the number of sub-databases required.
-This must be done by the first process or thread opening the environment, as it is used to allocate resources kept in shared memory.
+This must be done by the first process or thread opening the environment as it is used to allocate resources kept in shared memory.

     **Caution:** MDB implements sub-databases by *storing a special descriptor key in the main database*.
 All databases in an environment *share the same file*.
 Because a sub-database is just a key in the main database, attempts to create a sub-database will fail if this key already exists.
-Furthermore, *the key is visible to lookups and enumerations*.
-If your main database keyspace conflicts with the names you are using for sub-databases, then consider moving the contents of your main database to another sub-database.
+Furthermore *the key is visible to lookups and enumerations*.
+If your main database keyspace conflicts with the names you are using for sub-databases then consider moving the contents of your main database to another sub-database.

     ::